geostyler/geostyler-homepage/content/_index/codesprint2023.md

 The GeoStyler Code Sprint 2023 is over, and it was great!
 Thank you so much for you contributions and the great time we had together.

-Special thanks go to [OSGeo](https://www.osgeo.org/) and [FOSSGIS e.V.](https://www.fossgis.de/) for sponsoring this event.
+Special thanks go to [OSGeo](https://www.osgeo.org/) and [FOSSGIS e.V.](https://www.fossgis.de/) for sponsoring this event financially.

-Details about the Code Sprint can be seen in the [GeoStyler Code Sprint 2023 Blog Post](/codesprint-2023/).
+Details about the Code Sprint can be seen in the [GeoStyler Code Sprint 2023 blog post](/codesprint-2023/).

 ---